jeff-d-wang/IME/README.md

 - setRGB(int r, int g, int b) which sets given RGB values to their respective variables.
 It will clamp inputs to its min and max values.

 The same here goes with RGBPixel.
-We were thinking too far ahead into what it meant to represent an pixel.
-Since IPixel was there to represent an eventual coming of Alpha values but we realized that that was not needed and a pixel with rgb values was sufficient in our case. thus, now we're able to reduce a lot of confusion around what interface/abstract type should this variable be etc. with just IPicture since now all of the subclasses will have RGB values
+We were thinking too far ahead into what it meant to represent a pixel.
+IPixel was there to represent an eventual coming of Alpha values but that was not needed and a pixel with rgb values was sufficient in our case.
+Thus, now we're able to reduce confusion around what interface/abstract type should this variable be etc. with just IPicture and IPixel since now all the subclasses will have RGB values.

 The previous RGBPixelImpl class was renamed to PixelImpl class and the PixelImpl class implements the IPixel interface.